HL7/fhir-saner/input/pagecontent/use_cases.md

 **Figure 2.3.2.1-1: Accessing Measure Reports Process Flow**

-1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="Aggregating-STEP2">Measure Consumer component of a Measure Intermediary gathers data from one or Measure Sources</html:span>
+1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="Aggregating-STEP2">Measure Consumer component of a Measure Intermediary gathers data from one or more Measure Sources</html:span>

    The Measure Intermediary, acting as a Measure Consumer gathers and aggregates data (possibly computing a function with other associated data) from one or more Measure Sources,